Gary-ChenJL/MPU9250/README.md

 ![setting](https://github.com/Gary-ChenJL/MPU9250/blob/main/images/proj_setting.PNG)\
 Alternatively, you can add "-u \_printf_float" as linker option\
 If you experience related issues, please refer to [this link](https://community.st.com/s/question/0D50X0000AldaPzSQI/cubeide-sprintf-does-not-work-with-f) about more detailed info.
+If you wish to add Kalman filtering to the project, please refer to [this project](https://github.com/TKJElectronics/KalmanFilter) from TKJElectronics for more info.
 # References
 The project is inspired by [MPU6050](https://github.com/leech001/MPU6050) project from leech001 and [MPU9250](https://github.com/wollewald/MPU9250_WE) project from wollewald.\
 # License